kubernetes/test-infra/docs/contributing-test-results.md

     rewriting it to better support external usage.
 - Add the GCS bucket info to [buckets.yaml](/buckets.yaml) via a PR (use the previously designated github handle for the `contact` field)
-- Add jobs and dashboards to [testgrid's config](/testgrid/config/config.yaml) via a PR (use the previously designated point of contact info in a comment next to added `test_group`s, or even better in the `description` field for added `dashboard_tab`s)
+- Add jobs and dashboards to the [testgrid config](/testgrid/config.yaml) via a PR (use the previously designated point of contact info in a comment next to added `test_group`s, or even better in the `description` field for added `dashboard_tab`s)